ibara/a80/README.md

 Numbers
 -------
+Numbers may be in decimal or hex.

-All numbers must be in hex and must end with an `h`.
+Hex numbers must end with an `h`.
 If a hex number begins with `a-f`, it must be prefixed with `0`.
-This is not too dissimilar from other CP/M assemblers.
+This is not too dissimilar compared to other CP/M assemblers.

 Strings
 -------